1majom/moq-rs/README.md

     attributes:
       latency: 0
       cost: 0.01
+	  underlay_length: 1
 ```
-- the api can be opti, which is the cdn-opti or origi, which will use the moq-api the mode should be gst this
-way we will get the latency information about the participating clients. other options are: 'clock' which will
-use the moq-clock applicaton as clients, or 'ffmpeg' which simply starts the stream while displaying the video

-- nodes: we can define the relays
+- nodes: are the relays, which can be used in edges, also the length of this list will imply how many relays are there in the topology

-- edges: are the connections between the relays. the provided latency will be applied to the mininet topology, and the cost will be used by the cdn-opti api.
+- edges: are the connections between the relays. the provided latency will be applied to the mininet topology, and the cost will be used by the cdn-opti api, the underlay_length will be used when evaluating the measurements

-- in the following list we can provide the publishers by specifing their starting relay and the track name that they will use
+- in the following list we can provide the publishers by specifying their starting relay and the track name that they will use

-- it is important that the trackname should follow the following nameing convention:
+- it is important that the trackname should follow the following naming convention:
-  - {id, with one publisher it is not needed}\_{the filename of the wanted video w/o .mp4}\_{the bost budget that the cdn-opti should use}
+  - {id, with one publisher it is not needed}\_{the filename of the wanted video w/o .mp4}\_{the cost budget that the cdn-opti should use}

-- filename provided by downloading the videofiles (the first few are converted to that resolution, the latter ones are cut to 30secs) from the vm_start.sh:
+- filename provided by downloading the video files (the first few are converted to that resolution, the latter ones are cut to 30secs) from the vm_start.sh:

   - bbb-{720|480|360|720-30|480-30|360-30}

-- its important that each relay can only have 1 publisher/subsciber
+- its important that each relay can only have 1 publisher/subscriber when using the cdn-opti

-All used topology files can be found in cdn-opti repo under the datasources folder
+- All used topology files can be found in cdn-opti repo under the datasources folder

 Bellow we can see the original readme of the moq-rs project.